JuroOravec/alpinui/packages/alpine-composition/docs/typedoc/README.md

   },

   // Instead of Alpine's init(), use setup()
-  // Props are passed down as reactive props, same as in Vue
+  // - Props are passed down as reactive props, same as in Vue
-  // Second argument is the Alpine component instance. setup(props, vm) {
+  // - Second argument is the Alpine component instance.
+  // - Third argument is reactivity API that is scoped to destroy references
+  //   when the component is destroyed.
+  // - Any additional args are inputs to `x-data` setup(props, vm, reactivity, ...args) {
+    const { ref, toRefs, computed, watch, onBeforeUnmount } = reactivity;

     const { name, startCount } = toRefs(props);

     // Inside setup() you can use reactivity and composables